 To turn a group location into an assembly or component the type attribute at that location simply needs to be set to assembly or component.
-If you are using ScenegraphXML, there is support for indicating locations as being assemblies or components within the ScenegraphXML file.

 In general it also helps users if the hierarchy isn't too 'flat', with groups containing a very large number of children.
 Structure can help users navigate the scene graph.